Laotian

 - Future Challenges

-- Anticipated challenges include balancing economic development with cultural preservation, addressing urban-rural disparities, and adapting to climate change impacts.
+- Challenges include balancing economic development with cultural preservation, addressing environmental concerns, and providing employment opportunities for a growing youth population.

 - Youth Employment Trends